gregcaporaso/microbiogeo/doc/notes/progress_report_1.rst

 The purpose of this document is to summarize the progress made on our statistical methods research and testing.
 We have successfully processed a majority of the statistical methods assigned, though there are still a few methods that have not been completely tested.
-Levi is currently trying to contact the author of MultiCoLA in order to obtain all of the necessary scripts, and Damien is finishing up PERMDISP after finding out that the original implementation that he picked would not work for our tests.
+Levi is currently in contact with the author of MultiCoLA to obtain all of the necessary scripts and expects them in a week.
+Damien is finishing up PERMDISP after finding out the original implementation that he picked would not work for our tests.
 He is currently testing an implementation of PERMDISP in R. A few of the lower-priority methods were recently assigned and are currently being evaluated.